 By Kenzi Knapp

 You know yogurt is a powerful, healthy food for your family, but can you really make it from home?
 Absolutely!
 With a little practice, homemade yogurt can find a place of honor on your table.
-Here I’ll share a simple process for making yogurt–from our family to yours.
+Here I’ll share a simple process for how to make yogurt at home–from our family to yours.

 Tips on Making Yogurt